SENSUIKAN!

 10 November 1941: Operation "Z":

-Admiral Shimizu convenes a meeting aboard the Sixth Fleet's flagship, the light cruiser KATORI.
+Admiral Shimizu convenes a meeting aboard the Sixth Fleet's flagship, light cruiser KATORI.
 LtCdr Inaba and the other I-boat commanders are briefed on the planned attack on Pearl Harbor.

 16 November 1941: